FacundoAcevedo/arp-whisper/README.md

 In this example, the [Network] section specifies the network interface to listen on, and the [Hosts] section defines the IP-MAC address mappings.
 How to Run

-To run arp-wishper with your configuration file, use the following command:
+To run arp-whisper with your configuration file, use the following command:

 ```shell
 sudo arp-whisper config.ini